project-gemmi/gemmi/docs/mol.rst

     CA  GLU A   2
    CA    CA A 101

-except when the atom name has four characters and no space is left for padding:
+This rule has an exception: when the atom name has four characters it starts in column 13 even if it has a one-letter element code:

 .. code-block:: none

    HETATM 6495  CAX R58 A 502      17.143 -29.934   7.180  1.00 58.54           C
    HETATM 6496 CAX3 R58 A 502      16.438 -31.175   6.663  1.00 57.68           C

-The sequence ID consists of a number and, optionally, also an insertion code (A-Z) right after the number (column 27):
+Columns 23-27 contain a sequence ID.
+It consists of a number (columns 23-26) and, optionally, also an insertion code (A-Z) in column 27:

 .. code-block:: none